 - Through participation of a diversity of potato researchers (breeders, geneticists, molecular biologists, plant pathologists, and agronomists) from the North Central, Western, and Northeast regions and Canada, provide a forum for multidisciplinary idea exchange and discussion of current research topics and offer training opportunities for graduate students.

-- Provide a broad assessment of advanced breeding germplasm by developing a series of disease, insect, and quality evaluations that utilize the presence of pest populations and abiotic stressors, in addition to the expertise of each state's research programs.
+- Provide a broad assessment of advanced breeding germplasm by developing a series of disease, insect, and quality evaluations that utilize the expertise of each state's research programs.
 We also share DNA-based screening methods to enhance early generation selection across the breeding programs.

-- Develop new breeding methods such as genomics-based breeding, diploid breeding with exotic germplasm andgermplasm and introgression of self compatibility to create diploid F1 hybrid breeding methods.
+- Development of new breeding methods such as genomics-based breeding, diploid breeding with exotic germplasm and introgression of self-compatibility to create diploid F1 hybrid breeding methods.
 This will assist in the production of new germplasm and, eventually varieties, as well as provide tools to assist in understanding more fundamental aspects of potato genetics.

 - Development of joint research proposals that integrate the expertise of each of the different programs.

 - Through a central meeting location, virtual access, and an appropriate meeting format, create an environment to educate industry personnel about variety trial results conducted in the North Central region.